nyuad-corebio/guru/README.md

 #############################################################################
 # Arguments for Airflow initialization
-# So far these protocols SSH / MYSQL / SMTP needed now to connect to cluster
+# So far these protocols SSH / MYSQL / SMTP needed now to connect to cluster.
 ############################################################################

 ## Defining SSH connection